Dhalgren: Delany's personal experience of reality

 Samuel R. Delany has dyslexia and dysmetria.
 He once spent time in the mental health ward of a hospital. and he has repeatedly spoken and written of seeing burned-out sections of great American cities that most people didn't see, or even know existed.
 Dhalgren is a literary exposition of all these experiences for the "normal" reader.

 Influences

 Dhalgren is often compared to James Joyce's Ulysses.
-Delany himself has cited poets W. H. Auden, Rainer Maria Rilke, and Paul Valéry as influences on the book, as well as John Ashbery's poem "The Instruction Manual".
+Delany has cited poets W. H. Auden, Rainer Maria Rilke, and Paul Valéry as influences on the book, as well as John Ashbery's poem "The Instruction Manual".
 Elsewhere he cites Michel Foucault, Frank Kermode, and Jack Spicer.
 Kenneth R. James has elaborated subtextual ties to mathematician G. Spencer-Brown's Laws of Form.

 Literary significance and criticism

 With over a million sales, Dhalgren is by far Delany's most popular book—and also his most controversial.
 Critical reaction to Dhalgren has ranged from high praise (both inside and outside the science fiction community) to extreme dislike (mostly within the community).
 However, Dhalgren was a commercial success, selling a half million copies in the first two years, and over a million copies worldwide since then, with "its appeal reaching beyond the usual SF readership."

 William Gibson has referred to Dhalgren as "a riddle that was never meant to be solved."